 This organization is still being run by several of the original founding members.
 These people have watched their own children, and now for some their grandchildren, enjoy the activities this group provides.

 In addition to their regular studies, the students in the Religious Education program present two programs to the parish each year.
 During the Christmas season, the students in the younger grades perform the nativity.
 During Lent, the students in the older grades perform the Living Stations of the Cross.
-Our students also give to the parish by volunteering as altar servers and lectors and by singing in the children’s choir.
+Our students also give to the parish by volunteering as altar servers and lectors, as well as assisting at parish events.

-Classes for Pre-K to 6th grade are held on Sundays from 11:15 am – 12:15 pm from mid-September through the end of May at the CCD Center in St. Cyril and Methodius’ Parish Center.
-For more information, please contact the Parish Office at 607-797-1856.
+Classes for Kindergarten through 10th grade are held on Sundays from 11:15 am to 12:15 pm from mid-September through the end of May in the CCD Center in the Parish Center at St. Cyril and Methodius Church, 148 Clinton St., Binghamton, NY.
+For more information, please contact Andrea Carey, Religious Education Coordinator at 607-724-1372 ext.
+108.

 The Men’s Social Club is an active and vital organization in our parish.
 The men in this organization regularly volunteer at our church functions.
 They are excellent cooks and provide wonderful meals for a variety of events.
 The bus trips to Atlantic City are popular with many people in our parish.
 The men respond quickly and enthusiastically whenever there is a need for hard workers for both large and small jobs.
 The Men’s Social Club also generously contributes to financial needs that arise in the parish.
 The members of the club also receive communion in a body several times a year.